MacroFinanceHub/Skill-Biased-Structural-Change---Replication-Package/README.md

 ---

 ## Sensitivity
 This folder contains the files for the sensitivity exercises carried out in Section 7 of the paper.
-In particular, we provide the workfiles for Subsections 7.1 and 7.2.
+In particular, we here provide the workfiles for the exercises carried out in Subsections 7.1 and 7.2.

 ### Subfolder: Consumption_Investment_VA
 This folder contains the files used to carry out the sensitivity analysis in Section 7.1 of the paper, called "Consumption Value Added vs Investment Value Added".